 What is TMJ?

 The TMJ (temporomandibular joint) refers to the joint that links the lower jaw (mandible) to the skull.
 The joint may be found in front of the ears on either side of the head.
-It allows you to close and open your jaw, allowing you to eat and speak.
+As a result, It allows you to close and open your jaw, allowing you to eat and speak.
+If you are looking for an experienced TMJ Specialist in Los Angeles, continue reading.

 The TMJ abbreviation has been utilized to refer to a set of health issues related to the jaw.
 Still, it is more regularly abbreviated as TMJD or TMD to distinguish the disorders from TMJ itself.
 These disorders might cause facial pain, joint pain, and difficulty moving your joint.

-As stated by the National Institute for Dental and Craniofacial Research, up to 10 million US residents have TMJD.
+Per National Institute for Dental and Craniofacial Research, up to 10 million US residents have TMJ.
 Women suffer from temporomandibular joint more than men.
-TMJD can be treated; however, there are several different potential causes.
+The good news is that TMJ is treatable; however, there are several different potential causes.
 This may make the TMJD diagnosis difficult.
 Read on to learn more regarding TMJ.
 In case of any concerns, you should search for TMJ dentist near me and discuss it with him.

 What Causes TMJ?